CtrlK

 Workflow Clarity

-Multi-step processes are clearly sequenced with explicit decision points.
-The charge metric decision framework uses a clear flowchart.
-The hybrid model design has numbered steps with specific guidance at each stage.
-The outcome pricing design template walks through 5 sequential steps with examples.
-The 'Before Starting' section establishes a clear discovery workflow.
+Multi-step processes are clearly sequenced: the charge metric decision tree has explicit branching, the hybrid model design has numbered steps with specific guidance at each stage, and the outcome pricing design template walks through 5 sequential steps with examples.
+The 'Before Starting' section establishes a clear discovery workflow before any recommendations are made.

 3 / 3